Personalize a digital experience with audiences

 -

-Repeat these steps for the Banner - New Visitor block.
-This is intended to display only when the New Visitor audience criteria is met.
+Repeat these steps for the Banner – New Visitor block.
+This block displays only when a visitor matches the New Visitor audience.

 - Name – Banner – New Visitor.